10 min read

 Julian Reyes's reaction times were falling along exactly the curve the adaptive model had projected.
 Either confirmation that the model was good, or confirmation that Julian was precisely what the model had predicted, or both.

 Mateo DeLuca's decision curves showed something different.
 Long lulls that could look like hesitation from the outside, then sharp decisive conclusions arriving faster than his own previous baseline.
-A pendulum with an unusually wide arc that was also getting more accurate.
+A pendulum with a wide arc that was also getting more accurate.

 Aisha Rahman's data were harder to read, which was itself information.